cjlee112/gitpublish/doc/intro.rst

 that you've written.
 If you can't re-use your content for many different purposes easily, you don't really have that control.
 If your content is trapped in unwieldy, closed formats such as Microsoft Word, can you truly say that you *own* your own words?
-In working with Gitwiki, I am moving my content to the following open formats that it can work with easily in a variety of ways (see :doc:`basic`):
+In working with Gitpublish, I am moving my content to the following open formats that it can work with easily in a variety of ways (see :doc:`basic`):

 * *Word processing / text formats*: convert to restructured text.
-Gitwiki provides some very basic tools for that, but this is sure to be a growing category over time.
+Gitpublish provides some very basic tools for that, but this is sure to be a growing category over time.